cvxgrp/cvxpygen/README.md

-# CVXPYGEN - Code Generation with CVXPY!
+# CVXPYgen- Code Generation with CVXPY!

-CVXPYGEN takes a convex optimization problem family modeled with CVXPY and generates a corresponding solver in C.
+CVXPYgen takes a convex optimization problem family modeled with CVXPY and generates a corresponding solver in C.
 This custom solver is specific to the problem family and accepts different parameter values.
 In particular, this solver is suitable for deployment on embedded systems.

-CVXPYGEN accepts CVXPY problems that are compliant with [Disciplined Convex Programming (DCP)](https://www.cvxpy.org/tutorial/dcp/index.html).
+CVXPYgen accepts CVXPY problems that are compliant with [Disciplined Convex Programming (DCP)](https://www.cvxpy.org/tutorial/dcp/index.html).
 DCP is a system for constructing mathematical expressions with known curvature from a given library of base functions.
 CVXPY uses DCP to ensure that the specified optimization problems are convex.
 In addition, problems need to be modeled according to [Disciplined Parametrized Programming (DPP)](https://www.cvxpy.org/tutorial/advanced/index.html#disciplined-parametrized-programming).
 Solving a DPP-compliant problem repeatedly for different values of the parameters can be much faster than repeatedly solving a new problem.

-For now, CVXPYGEN is a separate module, until it will be integrated into CVXPY.
+For now, CVXPYgen is a separate module, until it will be integrated into CVXPY.
-As of today, CVXPYGEN works with linear, quadratic, and second-order cone programs.
+As of today, CVXPYgen works with linear, quadratic, and second-order cone programs.

 **Important: When generating code with the ECOS solver, the generated code is licensed under the [GNU General Public License v3.0](https://github.com/embotech/ecos/blob/develop/COPYING).**